pymupdf/PyMuPDF/docs/document.rst

       *(New in version 1.16.8)*

-      PDF only: Return the definition of a PDF object.
-For details please refer to :meth:`Document.xrefObject`.
+      PDF only: Return the definition source of a PDF object.

     .. method:: pdf_catalog()

       *(New in version 1.16.8)*

-      PDF only: Return the :data:`xref` of the PDF catalog (or root) object.
-For details please refer to :meth:`Document._getPDFroot`.
+      PDF only: Return the :data:`xref` number of the PDF catalog (or root) object.
+Use that number with :meth:`Document.xref_object` to see its source.

     .. method:: pdf_trailer(compressed=False)

       *(New in version 1.16.8)*

-      PDF only: Return the trailer of the PDF (UTF-8), which is usually located at the PDF file's end.
-For details please refer to :meth:`Document._getTrailerString`.
+      PDF only: Return the trailer source of the PDF (UTF-8), which is usually located at the PDF file's end.
+This is similar to :meth:`Document.xref_object` except that this object has no identifier to access it.

     .. method:: xref_xml_metadata()

       *(New in version 1.16.8)*

       PDF only: Return the :data:`xref` of the document's XML metadata.
-For details please refer to :meth:`Document._getXmlMetadataXref`.

     .. method:: xref_stream(xref)